wongvincent/brightspace-integration/README.md

 ## Web Components

-This project serves as an integration point for our web components and we are using [web-component-shards](https://github.com/PolymerLabs/web-component-shards) to manage common dependencies between components.
+This project serves as an integration point for our web components and we are using [polymer-build](https://github.com/Polymer/polymer-build) to manage common dependencies between components.

 To integrate a new web component into BSI, perform the following steps:

 1. Reference your component as a bower dependency using the path to the repository plus a version tag (i.e. `bower install --save https://github.com/Brightspace/my-component.git#1.0.0`)
-2. Add an html file (i.e. `my-component.html`) to the root of this project that references the new bower component, omitting the bower_components from the path. (i.e. `../my-component/my-component.html`)
+2. Add an HTML file (i.e. `d2l-my-component.html`) to the root of this project that references the new bower component. (i.e. `bower_components/my-component/my-component.html`)
-3. Reference the new html file from the endpoints list in the `build:wc` step in `package.json` (i.e. `--endpoints {...} my-component.html`)
+3. Reference the new html file from the fragments list in the `polymer-build.js`

 ## Publishing